-Configuring Web Reputation for Access Policies
+Configuring Web Reputation Score Thresholds for Access Policies

 You can edit the web reputation score thresholds in Access Policies when Adaptive Scanning is disabled.
-To edit the web reputation score thresholds for an Access Policy:

-Step 1 Navigate to the Web Security Manager > Access Policies page.

-- Step 2 Click the link under the Web Reputation and Anti-Malware Filtering column for the Access Policy group you want to edit. - Step 3 Under the Web Reputation and Anti-Malware Settings section, choose "Define Web Reputation and Anti-Malware Custom Settings" from the drop down menu if it is not selected already.
+- Step 1 Navigate to the Web Security Manager > Access Policies page. - Step 2 Click the link under the Web Reputation and Anti-Malware Filtering column for the Access Policy group you want to edit. - Step 3 Under the Web Reputation and Anti-Malware Settings section, choose "Define Web Reputation and Anti-Malware Custom Settings" from the drop down menu if it is not selected already.